 The evolutionary path for an individual with Saturn in the Tenth House seems to include a re-prioritization of what is considered “important” in life: one’s main purpose should be living the life one has been blessed with wholly and unabashedly, without omitting certain parts in favor of others.

 The innate desire for “excellence” in this case can be re-oriented towards being “excellent” in all life, and not just a part of it such as one’s career or social status.
-All life includes material, mental, emotional and spiritual dimensions, and each of these dimensions has to be duly taken care of for someone to pass as “successful” in life.
+All life includes material, mental, emotional, and spiritual dimensions, and each of these dimensions has to be duly taken care of for someone to pass as “successful” in life.
 With this modified attitude, one can achieve an all-encompassing “excellence” which will, in turn, satisfy the strong drive for “success” inherent in this configuration, and all this will take place in a healthier and more exciting manner.

 “Father Complex” of Saturn in Association with Capricorn or 10th House:

 Saturn in Capricorn or in the Tenth House can also symbolize a father figure who may have had a strong desire to be “acknowledged” or “recognized” for what he inherited from his bloodline or earned by the merit of his own hard work.
-Alternatively, the father figure could simply have a profession which would reflect different aspects of the archetype of Capricorn, such as being an authority figure, builder, drillmaster, politician, nursing home or funeral worker, scientist or mathematician, or a respected or hard-working figure in any field.
+Alternatively, the father figure could simply have a profession that would reflect different aspects of the archetype of Capricorn, such as being an authority figure, builder, drillmaster, politician, nursing home or funeral worker, scientist or mathematician, or a respected or hard-working figure in any field.

 Either case, it is highly possible that a large part of the individual’s attitude towards “success” or “status” (or lack thereof) was affected by the father (or “paternal line”), especially in the first thirty years of life (i.e. before the first Saturn Return).

 As one grows older, however, one’s style of “judgment” of people and circumstances may change, and the individual may start discerning the “real” standard of success in life, based on his or her own gained wisdom, rather than based on the “familial” standards merely handed down to him or her.
-Also, it is not uncommon for individuals with Saturn in association with Capricorn or the Tenth House to be able to really leave a meaningful legacy which can serve as an inspiring example for the next generations to come.
+Also, it is not uncommon for individuals with Saturn in association with Capricorn or the Tenth House to be able to really leave a meaningful legacy that can serve as an inspiring example for the next generations to come.

 In the next post, I will address Saturn in the Fifth House, in Leo, or in association with the Sun, as well as the opposite polarity of Saturn in the Eleventh House, in Aquarius, or in association with Uranus.